How long should a printer last

 A printer you use daily will likely not last as long as the one you use occasionally.

-In addition, the type of paper and toner cartridges used can also affect the lifespan of a printer.
+In addition, the type of paper and toner cartridges and even the toner storage temperature used can also affect the lifespan of a printer.
 Lower-quality paper or toner cartridges can cause the printer to break down more quickly.

 An HP laser printer can provide years of trouble-free printing with proper care and Maintenance.